dartmouth-cs52/dartmouth-cs52.github.io/resources/travis.md

 6. Setting up a linter for your project

     It is recommended that you set up a linter plugin for your text editor of choice.
-One that works well for atom is [Linter](https://atomlinter.github.io/).
 You can install specific linters for your selected language and the linter will display inline errors.

     ![linter error](/assets/imgs/travis/linter-error.png)

     The recommended linter plugin for javascript is [Eslint](eslint.org).
 You can install `eslint` using `yarn add --dev eslint`.
-The corresponding atom package is the [Eslint Plugin for AtomLinter](https://github.com/AtomLinter/linter-eslint).

     The `--dev` flag adds `eslint` as a dev dependency in your `package.json` file. devDependencies are installed on `npm install` on a directory that contains `package.json` but not installed with the `--production` flag.
 This is used for local development.

     `eslint` comes with a series of plugins for various javascript packages.
 It is also recommended that you install the [react plugin](https://github.com/yannickcr/eslint-plugin-react) and if you would like, you can also follow a style guide, we are a fan of [Airbnb's](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).

     Below is an example of a potential `eslintrc` file.
 You probably already have one set up!
+If you do, great - no need to modify it if it works as you like it.

         ```
         module.exports = {